Delete teamsApp

 DELETE /appCatalogs/teamsApps/{id}

-To delete an app that has been submitted but has not been approved:
+To delete an app that is submitted but isn't yet approved:

 DELETE appCatalogs/teamsApps/{appId}/appDefinitions/{appDefinitionId}